DanielTockan/Rainforest-Store/README.md

 ![Relationship-Diagrams](./resources/screenshots/entity_relationship_diagram.png)

-This is the final design that waa settled on, following several iterations.
+This is the final design that was settled on, following several iterations.

 ### The API: